Beroun: Transport

 Beroun is connected via D5 motorway (part of the European route E50) with Prague and German Bundesautobahn 6 to Nuremberg.

 Several railway lines run through Beroun: Prague–České Budějovice, Prague–Klatovy via Plzeň, Beroun–Český Brod, Beroun–Rakovník and Beroun–Blatná There are two train stations: Beroun and Beroun-Závodí.

 Culture

 The Talich's Beroun international music festival has been held annually in Beroun since 1983.
-It is named in honor of violinist Václav Talich, who lived and died in the town.
+It is named in honour of violinist Václav Talich, who lived and died in the town.

 Sport

 The town is represented by the ice hockey club HC Berounští Medvědi.
 The formerly 1st league club now plays in lower tiers.
 There is also the ball hockey club SK Kelti 2008.

 The football clubs in the town are Český Lev Union Beroun and SK Cembrit Beroun-Závodí, both playing in lower amateur tiers.

 The sports club TJ Lokomotiva Beroun is dedicated to swimming, rowing, athletics and other.